 I have several projects in the works, but the one I’m focusing on most is The Legends of Tirmar series.
 I’m currently rewriting the first book in the series, though I have started the second book and made notes for the third and fourth books.

 Another project I’m working on is a book about a freelance space-cargo hauler who crash-lands on a remote planet.
 While trying to repair his ship, he gets mixed up with the local law enforcement.
 And of course, a girl.

 I’m always ready to write.
 The trick is shutting out the rest of the world so I can focus on it.

 I have hundreds of ideas for books and short stories.
 Just with the list I have now, I’ll never run out of ideas, even if I live to be 150 years old.

 As far as writer’s block on a particular project, I just keep writing.
-I can always write something, even if it’s just pointless conversation between two characters.
+I can always write something, even if it’s just a pointless conversation between two characters.
 Usually, after a page or two of meandering nonsense, I’ll figure out what it is I’m trying to do.
 Then I edit out the nonsense.

 My favorite hobby right now is cave diving.
 Strap on some scuba gear and go swimming through a hole in the ground.
 There’s nothing quite like it.
 Unfortunately, there are no good caves in Ohio, so I don’t get to go as often as I would like.

 I try to keep in shape by running several times a week.
-When you’re job is sitting at a desk, it’s a good idea to make time for physical activity.
+When your job is sitting at a desk, it’s a good idea to make time for physical activity.
 Running helps me destress too, so it’s all good.
 The funny thing is that up until a few years ago, I hated running.
 Once I ran my first 5K though, I was hooked.

 Just write.
 You get better with practice, so the more practice you can get, the better your writing will get.
 Start with short stories, even if you never publish them.
 Hand them around to your friends and family for feedback.
 Figure out who’s honest and who’s just trying to be nice.
 Thank the nice people, but listen to the honest ones.